Codeit-Mahendra/Advanced-QNA-RAG/README.md

 4. **Configure Pinecone Index**
    - Ensure you have a Pinecone index named `advanced-qna-rag`
-   - The system will automatically load and use this index
+   - Use `store_index.py` to populate the index with your documents

 5. **Run the application**
    ```bash